Heralding entangled optical photons from a microwave quantum processor: Error processes

+This describes exponential decay of the off-diagonal terms in the density matrix at a rate that depends on the excited-state population $p_1$.
+In our protocol, $p_0p_1 \leq 0.1$ and therefore the effective dephasing rate is smaller by at least a factor two compared to cases where the mechanical oscillator is used as a (single-rail) qubit.
+Higher levels of optomechanical squeezing cause more rapid dephasing, and there might be additional, second-order processes that can lead to dephasing in the strong-squeezing case simulated in Section~\ref{sec:improved_transducer}.
+For example, we suspect that optical photon loss ($\lesssim \SI{10}{\percent}$) combined with thermal noise and multiphoton noise (which can add up to $\sim\SI{10}{\percent}$) could have a similar contribution to the simulated phase flip rate.

-Among the mechanisms we considered so far, we believe that the primary source of Pauli errors will be dephasing of the mechanical mode before the phonon can be swapped to the superconducting qubit.
-Investigations into how dephasing times in the mechanical mode can be extended are encouraged.
-There will also be dephasing of the microwave dual-rail qubit before it is measured.
-Promising investigations into such dephasing have begun recently~\cite{levine_demonstrating_2023}.
+After the phonon-photon swap operation, there will be dephasing of the microwave dual-rail qubit before it is measured.
+Promising investigations into such dephasing have begun recently~\cite{Levine2024}.
 To minimize such errors, we should minimize the time from Bell-state preparation until the microwave dual-rail qubits are measured and maximize $T_{\phi}$ for the dual-rail qubit.
 The time from start to end of a single clock cycle as described in the main text will be similar to a surface-code cycle~\cite{fowler_surface_2012}, which is likely to be around \SI{1}{\micro\second}.
-With single-transmon dephasing times up to \SI{100}{\micro\second} \cite{kosen_building_2022,place_new_2021}, dual-rail $T_{\phi}$ of order \SI{10}{\milli\second} should be possible~\cite{kubica_erasure_2022}.
+With single-transmon dephasing times up to \SI{100}{\micro\second} \cite{kosen_building_2022,place_new_2021}, dual-rail $T_{\phi}$ of order \SI{10}{\milli\second} should be possible~\cite{kubica_erasure_2023}.
 We expect that Pauli error from decoherence of the superconducting dual-rail qubit can thus be kept well below the threshold for fault tolerance.